-Understanding Human Conduct, different aspects of All-encompassing Resolution (understanding, wisdom, science etc.), Holistic way of living for Human Being with All- encompassing Resolution covering all four dimensions of human endeavor viz., realization, thought, behavior and work (participation in the
+Understanding Human Conduct, different aspects of All-encompassing Resolution (understanding, wisdom, science etc.), Holistic way of living for Human Being with All- encompassing Resolution covering all four dimensions of human endeavor viz., realization, thought, behavior and work (participation in the larger order) leading to harmony at all levels from Self to Nature and entire Existence

 1. R R Gaur, R Asthana, G P Bagaria, 2019 (2nd Revised Edition), A Foundation Course inHuman Values and Professional Ethics.
-ISBN 978-93-87034-47-1, Excel Books, New Delhi this harmony/ order leading to comprehensive knowledge about the existence).
-UNIT V- Understanding Human Conduct, All-encompassing Resolution and Holistic Way of Living
+ISBN 978-93-87034-47-1, Excel Books, New Delhi